 In audax lingo, Ferlix is an x-rated event.
 In other words, no gold plated facilities.
 Just turn up at the start, collect your brevet card, ride the route, collect your proofs of passage at the controls and send them to the organiser afterwards.
 It may be basic but the event provides a great day out with fantastic views, great cafe stop potential and great audax camaraderie.

 Ferlix is a little known cantref or principality from medieval times, located in Mid-Wales.
 It is little known in terms of cycling either but it packs a punch in terms of gorgeous scenery, quiet lanes and hills.
 This section is topped and tailed by some typical Herefordshire and Worcestershire countryside, providing diversity and interest.
 A roads are avoided wherever possible.
-The audax sets off from Stourport Upon Severn.

 Stage 1.
 Bewdley to Knighton via Cleobury North.
 You circumnavigate the side of Brown Clee in South Shropshire before reaching Ludlow, and then onto Knighton.
 Take advantage of the many cafes in Knighton before the long ‘dry’ stage to Hay.
 The route for the section is new this year.